 Vidarbha, Telangana, and Marathawada lie in the Central and Southern India as shown in Fig. 1 where its location is away from both the Western Ghats and the Eastern Ghats from where the monsoon approaches the Indian subcontinent.
 It rains heavily between the Ghats and the sea but these Ghats act as a barrier for smooth rainfall transition between the coast and inland.
-Therefore, a steep gradient in rainfall exists between the coasts and these three areas.
+There is a steep gradient in rainfall between the coasts and these three areas.
 To the south of Vidarbha is the Telangana region and on the southwest is the Marathwada region, and all of these regions suffer from droughts from time to time.

 In history, Daulatabad near Aurangabad in Marathawada, starting in 1327, it famously remained the capital of Tughlaq dynasty, under Muhammad bin Tughluq (r.
 1325-1351).
-He forcibly moved the entire population of Delhi here, for two years, before it was abandoned due to lack of water [6].
+He forcibly moved the entire population of Delhi here, for two years, before it was abandoned due to lack of water [9].
+Bihar is another region where droughts take place [10].